cipherstash/encrypt-query-language/README.md

 ## Helper packages

-We've created a few langague specific packages to help you interact with the payloads.
+We've created a few langague specific packages to help you interact with the payloads:

 | Language   | ORM         | Example                                                           | Package                                                          |
 | ---------- | ----------- | ----------------------------------------------------------------- | ---------------------------------------------------------------- |